 North Carolina playing it by ear

-Officials are still concerned areas in eastern North Carolina that were recently flooded will see drenching rains from Matthew.
+• Officials are concerned that areas – such as Fayetteville, home to the Army’s Fort Bragg – that were recently flooded will see more rain from Matthew.

 Georgia governor: ‘Remain calm, be prepared’